Verbalizing LLM's Higher-order Uncertainty via Imprecise Probabilities: Real-world QA experiment

 \textbf{IP-based rationality.} Decision-making under IP does not yield a single canonical rule as in Bayesian theory.
 We therefore consider two standard criteria: \emph{maximin} ($\hat{y}_\text{maximin} = \argmax_{y \in \hat{\mathcal{Y}}} \underline{p}(y)$) and \emph{maximax} ($\hat{y}_\text{maximax} = \argmax_{y \in \hat{\mathcal{Y}}} \overline{p}(y)$).
 We use \textsc{ProbInt} to directly elicit the probability intervals $[\underline{p}(y),\overline{p}(y)]$.

 \textbf{Results.} We evaluate on AmbigQA by measuring the alignment rate between $\hat{y}_\text{LLM}$ and each decision rule.
-As shown in Figure~\ref{fig:decision_belief}, the maximin rule exhibits the highest alignment with the LLM’s predictions.
+As shown in Figure~\ref{fig:decision_belief}, the maximin and maximax rules exhibit strong alignment with the LLM’s predictions.
+This suggests that the elicited probability intervals capture uncertainty relevant to answer selection.
+While this does not imply that LLMs explicitly optimize these rules, it shows that their predictions are compatible with IP-based rationality criteria.